sxjczzl/Homebrew-brew/docs/Formula-Cookbook.md

 function.
 The environment variable `HOME` is set to `testpath` within the `test do` block.

-We want tests that don't require any user input and test the basic functionality of the application.
+We want tests that don’t require any user input and test the basic functionality of the application.
 For example `foo build-foo input.foo` is a good test and (despite their widespread use) `foo --version` and `foo --help` are bad tests.
 However, a bad test is better than no test at all.

 See [cmake](https://github.com/Homebrew/homebrew-core/blob/master/Formula/cmake.rb) for an example of a formula with a good test.
 The formula writes a basic `CMakeLists.txt` file into the test directory then calls CMake to generate Makefiles.
-This test checks that CMake doesn't e.g. segfault during basic operation.
+This test checks that CMake doesn’t e.g. segfault during basic operation.
 Another good example is [tinyxml2](https://github.com/Homebrew/homebrew-core/blob/master/Formula/tinyxml2.rb), which writes a small C++ source file into the test directory, compiles and links it against the tinyxml2 library and finally checks that the resulting program runs successfully.

 ### Manuals

-Homebrew expects to find manual pages in `#{prefix}/share/man/...`, and not in `#{prefix}/man/...`.
+Homebrew expects to find manual pages in `#{prefix}/share/man/…`, and not in `#{prefix}/man/…`.

 Some software installs to `man` instead of `share/man`, so check the output and add a `"--mandir=#{man}"` to the `./configure` line if needed.